stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # Preface
-We have been tracking this issue for the last 18 weeks using COVID-19 raw data obtained from the CDC and John's Hopkins.
+We have been tracking this issue for the last 6 months using COVID-19 raw data obtained from the CDC and John's Hopkins.
 In summary we have found the following:

 - **Death toll:** Initially the CDC expected 520,000 deaths in the US; roughly 0.157% of the total US population.
-As of May 17, the death toll is 0.025%, or 15% of the initial estimates by the CDC (however, the pandemic is not over yet).
+As of June 14, the death toll is 0.034%, or 22% of the initial estimates by the CDC (however, the pandemic is not over yet).
 - **Epidemic:** The CDC and WHO define an epidemic threshold as the week when the number of cases surpass 200 per week per 100,000 people.
-In the example of California and Texas (the two most populous states), they are 66.6% and 74.3% below epidemic levels respectively, with the week of May 9 being the worst week of new cases.
+In the example of California and Texas (the two most populous states), they are 53.7% and 64.3% below epidemic levels respectively, with the week of May 9 being the worst week of new cases.
 - **Lock-Down:** Further analysis is needed to see if the lock-down was effective.
 [This section](#Open_for_Business_plots) provides nice plots.
 Within 3 days of the first detected COVID-19 case, the US stopped all flights from China.
 The number of new cases per day were below 100 when the US closed its borders, and a national emergency was declared 2 days later.
 The data is so noisy, that it is difficult to determine the effectiveness of the lock-down (California is a good example of noisy data with daily spikes that are double the daily average, ultimately skewing the mean).
 - **Re-opening:** Effects of social distancing and stay-at-home orders will require more time to evaluate as states begin to open.
 Recall that the incubation period for COVID-19 is as many as 14 days, so any spikes due to re-opening a state will require a minimum of 2 weeks delay for analysis.
 Note that the USA now has a [log-log slope](#log-log_plot) less than the slope for monthly doubling time.
 This is an indication that the USA, like many countries, has been successful in dramatically slowing the spread of COVID-19.
 Also note that many countries have started to re-open and the slope is unchanged after re-opening.
+Texas was one of the first states to re-open, and the data suggests that re-opening has little effect on the spread of COVID-19,; see the comparison of [California and Texas](#Open_for_Business).
 - **R0:** CDC initial estimates of the rate of spread, R0, was 2.5-5.
 Current data suggests R0=1.17, before and during lock-down.
 For reference the common flu is R0=0.9-2.1, and measles is R0=12-18 (very contagious).
 - **Testing:** According to multiple studies, there are four types of COVID-19 tests.
 Of them, the false-positive rate is 15-45%.
 As more data is collected and testing improves, the CDC anticipates false positive rates similar to other tests, e.g. AIDS testing has a false-positive rate less than 1%.
 - **Mental Health:** According to the literature on isolation and lock-downs due to epidemics, the secondary effects generally fall into two categories; mental health and economic health.
 The Didi Hirsch Suicide Hotline noted an 8000% increase (that is not a typo) in call volume for March and April, and a significant increase in suicides.
 The National Domestic Violence Hotline noted a 45% increase in calls, and the highest number of domestic violence related deaths in 11 years.